 In the midst of the 2009 economic crisis, sales had bottomed out in most sectors.
 Yet, a small group of salespeople continued to deliver results which would’ve been amazing even during a booming economy.
 The Sales Executive Council (SEC) launched an extensive research to identify what these sales reps did differently.
 The study led to the surprising discovery that the best way to drive B2B sales isn’t to build relationships; it’s to challenge customers.
 This playbook by Matthew Dixon and Brent Adamson explains the new approach—The Challenger Sale—which could revolutionize B2B selling in the coming decades.
 In The Challenger Sale summary, we’ll outline the Challenger Selling Model and how to implement it in your organization.
-For the full details, examples and tips, do get a copy of the book, or get a detailed overview with our complete book summary bundle in text, infographic and audio formats.
+For more details, examples and tips, do get our complete book summary bundle in text, infographic and audio formats.

 The Challenger Sale Model